How Modern Digital Marketing Funnels Balance Traffic, Trust, and Value

 Top-of-funnel traffic can be generated in many ways.
 For most small businesses, high-quality, relevant content that’s promoted using digital ads is the most effective.
 Promote the content using Social Media and inexpensive traffic ads on Facebook and Instagram.
 Set the target audiences to broadly represent your best customers.

 Your business’s Facebook page is a good resource for this initial targeting.
 Access your business Facebook page and look for Insights on the menu.
 Click into this area and Facebook will give you an overview of the characteristics of people who interact with your page.

 Test various audiences to see which is most likely to interact with your brand and offer.
 You want to “feed the pixel,” meaning you want to drive interested customers back to your website and/or Facebook page so that qualified audiences can be created for mid-funnel activity.

-Mid-funnel ads should be designed to generate microtransactions of ever-increasing value.
-Each time a potential customer engages with the advertising, a bit of trust is created.
-It can be as simple as a post like, or a comment on a post.
+Mid-funnel tactics should be designed to generate microtransactions of ever-increasing value.
+Each time a potential customer engages with the brand, a bit of trust is created.
+The mid-funnel is your opportunity for potential customers to know, like, and tryst your brand.
+It can be as simple as a post ‘like,’ or a comment on a post.
 This can lead to a page like or a post share.
 Then they might provide their email address in exchange for a lead magnet such as an e-book.
 Each action builds trust and further refines your audiences.

 This works because of the Reciprocity Principle which says that people don’t like being indebted to others.
 The value of the transaction isn’t as important as the fact that it’s a gift.
 You are offering valuable content for free.
 The user reciprocates by engaging with the content.
 This may be nothing more than following the link and consuming the content, but they are telling you that it interests them.
 If the content interests them, then your product or service may interest them as well.